mkgithubproject/codeial/README.md

 # codeial
-post blogs and chat with users website using node js
+post blogs and chat with users